 |---|---|---|

-Counts based on keyword prefix matching against root .ai domains.
-Categories are not mutually exclusive.
+Counts based on tightened keyword prefix matching against the 1,171,566 root .ai domains; categories are not mutually exclusive and capture naming intent, not verified business activity.

-Finance leads the .ai sector distribution with 9,300 root domains — fin.ai, bankai.ai, tradeai.ai, and thousands more.
-Marketing and creative follow.
-The pattern mirrors real-world AI adoption: financial services and marketing were the first industries to deploy AI at scale, and their domain registrations reflect it.
-The legal sector's 2,184 domains — including contract.ai, compliance.ai, and dozens of "legalai" variants — shows even traditionally conservative industries racing to claim .ai real estate.
+Finance leads the .ai sector distribution with 9,156 root domains — fin.ai, bankai.ai, tradeai.ai, and thousands more.
+Data/analytics and marketing follow.
+The pattern mirrors real-world AI adoption: financial services, data tooling, and marketing were the first industries to deploy AI at scale, and their domain registrations reflect it.
+The legal sector's 1,918 domains — including contract.ai, compliance.ai, and dozens of "legalai" variants — shows even traditionally conservative industries racing to claim .ai real estate.

 Advanced AI Terminology: The Technical Frontier